project-fifo/docs/jingles/usermanagement.rst

 .. attention::

-	SSH keys need to have the form 'ssh-rsa key-data key-id', other key, while valid will be refused.
+	SSH keys need to have the form 'ssh-rsa key-data key-id', keys with another format - while valid - will be refused.

 You can add your own ssh public key to your user profile by simply pasting in your key and clicking the save button.
 This will be used when the user creates a new machine and *FiFo* will automatically add the users key to the machines authorized_keys file.
 You should than be able to authenticate your ssh session without requiring password entry.

+____

 Roles
 #####